fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> do programmers have the right to say no to immoral requests from management?

+> If you are at that stage where a senior could not meet his expectation, what then?
+Change career?

 > 1. Am i being a monkey coder  since i don't have a deep understanding of those  technologies.
 I had to stackoverlow a lot to make the code running.
 2. What advice would you give me ?
 I mean from your experience can i become a "middle or seinior" developer if i follow that path and self-study pretty much everything ?
 Should i leave the company and find new one ?

 ### Misc